Resources for PhD students and their supervisors

 - Technical reports and how to submit one

-- Internships, leave to work away and intermission Advice from the Degree Committee for students thinking about internships
+- Internships, leave to work away and intermission - please see the Graduate Education Manager

 Talks, seminars, conferences and researcher development